prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 11.

-> "The man who says he can, and the man who says he can’t are both correct." -Confucius
+> "The man who says he can, and the man who says he can't are both correct." -Confucius

 In most cases, whatever we believe, will happen.
 If we believe that we can do something & try our best for long enough, it'll happen.
 But if we our-self don't believe that we can do it, we will not put our best & that task will not happen.